 The long-term benefit of having a transparent process is that they can help an employee grow by acknowledging their weak points and helping them overcome this.

 But the pandemic has made an impact on the company policies of many organisations; for high-performance management results, proper transparency of processes is now maintained.
 This is evident in the new performance management model of organisations like Microsoft, Google, etc.

-The relation between performance and wellbeing of an employee can be found in recent research by HR Grapevine.
-The investment made on workplace health initiatives delivers a sizable return.
+The relation between performance and the well-being of an employee can be found in recent research by HR Grapevine.
+The investment made in workplace health initiatives delivers a sizable return.

 Business performance management reviews of companies that incorporated strategies to ensure a safe workplace for their employees showed a significant rise in its productivity due to the number of active employees in the workplace.

 Most successful organisations will gather data to conduct employee wellbeing programmes that drive performance.
 In these pandemic times, the mental health of an employee also takes significance.
 Conducting creative activities which everybody can participate in is a great way to improve the monotonous work environment.

 The real-time participation of employees in these activities can help build morale among the team members and a positive relationship with the managers and team leads, creating a healthy work environment.

 In our childhood, we had yearly exams; in adulthood, we had performance management reviews.

 Regular reviews are needed to improve the business and evaluate the role of an employee in the team.
 The importance of performance management can be seen in the success stories of many organisations.